Application of projection algorithms to differential equations: boundary value problems: Preliminaries on Projection Methods

-\begin{theorem} [\cite{BCL}] Suppose $A,B \subseteq H$ are closed and convex with non-empty intersection.
-Given $x_0 \in H$ the sequence of iterates $T_{A,B}$ converges weakly to an $x \in Fix T_{A,B}$ with $P_{A}x \in A \cap B$. \end{theorem} Of course in our case, where the space is finite dimensional, this ensures convergence in norm.
+\begin{theorem}[{\cite[Fact 5.9]{BCL}}] Suppose $A,B \subseteq H$ are closed and convex with non-empty intersection.
+Given $x_0 \in H$ the sequence of iterates defined by $x_{n+1}:=T_{A,B}x_n$ converges weakly to an $x \in \Fix T_{A,B}$ with $P_{A}x \in A \cap B$. \end{theorem} Of course in our case, where the space is finite dimensional, weak convergence ensures convergence in norm.

 Notwithstanding the absence of a satisfactory theoretical justification, the Douglas-Rachford iteration scheme has been used to successfully solve a wide variety of practical problems in which one or both of the constraints are non-convex.